1. Skin Care

 Some risk factors can be reduced by:

-- Maximising nutrition: malnutrition increases pressure ulcer occurrence (Terekeci et al. 2009).
-Enteral nutrition can reduce the incidence of pressure ulcers (Stratton et al. 2005).
+- Maximising nutrition, as malnutrition increases pressure injury occurrence.
+Enteral nutrition can reduce the incidence of pressure injury

-- Repositioning: helps to minimise shear and friction.
+- Repositioning helps to minimise shear and friction.
 Encourage patients to change their position frequently.
-If patients are unable to reposition themselves, a careful risk assessment should be made by the multidisciplinary team to formulate an individual care plan (Takahashi et al. 2010).
+If patients are unable to reposition themselves, a careful risk assessment should be made by the interprofessional team to formulate an individual care plan

-- Pressure-redistributing equipment: selection of suitable equipment should be based on individual risk assessment, the care setting and the patient’s clinical condition (Bell 2008).
+- Pressure-redistributing equipment: Selection of suitable equipment should be based on individual risk assessment, the care setting and the patient’s clinical condition.

-Any signs of actual or potential threats should be assessed and documented, and appropriate action taken to promote healing and prevent further skin damage.
+Any signs of actual or potential risks should be assessed and documented, and appropriate action taken to promote healing and prevent further skin damage.

 2. Mouth Care